mikeechulo/mikeechulo/README.md

 - 👋 Hi, I’m @mikeechulo
-- 👀 I’m interested in gym and video games
+- 👀 I’m interested in video games and gym.
 - 🌱 I’m currently learning front-end languages and building muscles.
 - 💞️ I’m looking to collaborate on anything freelance related.
-- 📫 How to reach me phone and email.
+- 📫 How to reach me: phone and email.
 - 😄 Pronouns: hee/hee
 - ⚡ Fun fact: I work, hit the gym, eat, play video games, and sleep.
 REPEAT